 Elementary, middle and high school classrooms are designed to accommodate up to 24 students; however, average class sizes have historically been less than 20 students.
+The average class size for the 2013-2014 year is 17 students!
 Elementary school teachers are provided with Teacher Assistants to help carry the load and attend to individual student needs when required.

 We believe that there are many faithful translations of Scripture (examples: ESV, NAS, KJV, NKJV).
 Presently, we use the NIV to align with the curriculum used for Bible instruction in K – 12th grade.

 Yes.
 Our uniform policy is designed to afford flexibility to parents while fostering a positive, disciplined learning environment for the students.
 Click Here for more information.